Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 BERRIES

-Berries are the number one antioxidant-rich food.
 They have the power to turn on our body's natural healing and improve cognitive function and boost energy.
-If you're worried about fruits spiking your blood sugar, focus more on berries for your daily fruit intake.
-They are loaded with fiber to help deliver a balanced blood sugar response and improve insulin sensitivity to your body.
+They are loaded with polyphenols - compounds that calm inflammation and support your immune system.

-The daily berry intake also counts toward your total daily servings of fruits and vegetables.
-So you get double credit when you eat berries.
+Your cups of berry intake also counts toward your total daily servings of fruits and vegetables.
+So you get double credit on your score when you eat berries.

 The proof